Skip to main content

 Runtime Management

 datamitsu manages language runtimes alongside your tools.
-Instead of requiring team members to install specific versions of Python, Node.js, or Java, datamitsu downloads and manages these runtimes automatically, creating isolated environments for each tool.
+Instead of requiring team members to install specific versions of Python, Node.js, Java, or Go, datamitsu downloads and manages these runtimes automatically, creating isolated environments for each tool.

 Runtime Types